 DG and AWS Shared Responsibility Model

 AWS is currently, the king of the cloud, and they have managed to change the way enterprises manage and store data by helping to significantly save on costs and time.
 The AWS cloud has eliminated the need to maintain physical data centers by allowing companies to manage virtual servers in their ever-emerging cloud infrastructure.
 AWS provides handy controls and cloud services which organizations can easily use via their dashboard to automate their data governance (i.e. EBS, EC2).

 However, organizations need to remember that, although these resources help to mitigate security risk and relieve a ton of operational burden, AWS is only responsible for these services, and not for a company’s cloud backup and disaster recovery.
 Organizations still have a responsibility to maintain the security of everything within their cloud.

 In other words, companies not only choose which cloud services to use but also must fully protect their cloud data by meeting RTO and RPO requirements.
 Luckily there are ways to automatically do this and avoid deep holes in security and data governance.

 DG ensures high-quality data that is properly secured and used appropriately.
 The business benefits are measurable, and they can be substantial.
 According to an August 2017 Aberdeen report, companies with effective MDM/DG programs in place are 2.2 times more likely to see year-over-year revenue growth and three times more likely to see year-over-year decreases in operating costs.

-Leading technology trends such as AI-based M2M applications, IoT, and blockchains, the ever-expanding AWS cloud and various backup and disaster recovery tools are now generating and supporting even bigger waves of data.
+Leading technology trends such as AI-based M2M applications, IoT, blockchains, and the ever-expanding AWS cloud —such as Amazon Dynamo DB— backup & disaster recovery tools are now generating (and supporting) even bigger waves of data.
 Therefore, it is important to have a scalable DG and MDM infrastructure in place that can use this data for better business outcomes.